What is the collaborative digitisation programme?

 Successful applicants sign a digitisation agreement with us, laying out the work to be done, timeframes, and costs.

 We then bring your microfilms and newspapers into our regular digitisation workflows.
-Your paper benefits from our economies of scale and a decade of practice, keeping the costs down.
+Your paper benefits from our economies of scale and over a decade of practice, keeping the costs down.

 Once they’re ready, the files go up on Papers Past and into the National Digital Heritage Archive for long-term preservation.

 To be accepted, your material will need to meet the Library of Congress definition of a newspaper.
 The paper also needs to be out of copyright, which is most likely if the date range ends before 1920.

 - We also prefer to start new titles at the beginning of their runs and avoid gaps if possible.
 We’ll still consider all applications.